whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 When picking spinach, select the lighter looking leaves as darker leaves indicate higher levels of oxalates.
 Clean by giving a good rinse under running water and feel free to serve wet to help the daily water intake.

 As far as portions are concerned, **limit to 1/3 of the daily fresh vegetables intake**.
-Make sure to also **mix at least two other types of leafy greens that are not high on oxalic acid**.
+Make sure to also mix at least two other types of leafy greens that are not high on oxalic acid.

 _Rabbits can eat spinach but make sure to not combine with other greens high on oxalates and rotate frequently._

+---

+## Final Thoughts

+This wraps up our list on what rabbits can eat.
+What are your experiences?
+Any food item we missed that you like to see covered.
+Leave a comment below.
+Thanks!

 ## A Few Sources
 * [http://www.medirabbit.com/EN/Food/Food_main.htm](http://www.medirabbit.com/EN/Food/Food_main.htm){:target="_blank"}